Jacques Guerlain 1942

 Thierry Wasser and his assistant perfumer Frédéric Sacone have re-created an extensive list of historic Guerlain perfumes, using the exact same ingredients as when they saw the light for the first time.

 Production of luxury products more or less ceased during the war years when people had more serious things to think about.
-Kriss (1942) was Jacques Guerlain’s only perfume produced between Coque d’Or in 1937 and the end of the war.
+Kriss (1942) was Jacques Guerlain’s only perfume produced between Coque d’Or in 1937 and Fleur de Feu in 1948.
 Moreover, Kriss existed only for a very brief period, and is therefore one of Guerlain's rarest perfumes.
-The perfume had some controversy attached to it, as it has been suggested that it was created for the Nazis and named after a stabbing weapon called "kris", a dagger with a wavy blade originating from Southeast Asia.
+The perfume had some controversy attached to it, since it was commissioned by the Nazis as "an original perfume to the glory of their army", and named after a stabbing weapon called "kris", a dagger with a wavy blade originating from Southeast Asia.
 This kind of dagger, in a modified form which incorporated several examples of Nazi symbolism, was a standard accessory issued to all members of the greatly-feared SS.
 European colonists often used the spelling "kriss" for this weapon.
 Spelled with “ss", we get some very sinister and malevolent associations, considering the time in which this perfume debuted.
 According to research by Will Inrig from the Osmothèque, unfounded rumours spread of Jacques Guerlain being a Nazi collaborator as the war drew to a close, and Kriss was quickly withdrawn.
 Guerlain explains that its short lifespan may also be due to the scarcity of raw materials during the war.
 The perfume was relaunched in 1945 under the new name Dawamesk, but the fragrance formula remained unchanged.

 Most of Jacques Guerlain's perfumes were difficult to categorize and too rich to grasp, as he developed a characteristic style of mixing fresh, leathery, floral, oriental and animal elements to make up a balanced harmony.
 Kriss was no exception.
 It opens in classic fougère style, with lavender, bracing herbs and bergamot, together with a strong violet note.
 As the top notes evaporate, a floral bouquet typical of Guerlain emerges: honeyed orange blossom, jasmine, rose and, not least, the sweet, banana-like creaminess of ylang-ylang.
 There’s also a clear sensation of lily of the valley, a note that Jacques Guerlain often used to add a bright, feminine feel to his often rather dense compositions.
 However, Kriss doesn't appear very feminine, but retains a mossy, herbaceous character throughout.
 Today, like many of his perfumes, it would probably count as a sophisticated men's scent.